WEBSITE TERMS AND CONDITIONS

 - perform the Services with care, skill and diligence in accordance with industry practice; and

-- co-operate with the Charity in matters relating to the Services.
+- co-operate with the Customer in matters relating to the Services.

 4.3 Our Services and Software are compatible with Microsoft Internet Explorer 11+, Mozilla Firefox 48+, Chrome 54+, Safari 9.1.x+ and the latest mobile versions of Safari and Google Chrome.
 Our Services and Software may not work identically, efficiently and effectively with other browser types or may not operate.

-5.1 The Charity acknowledges that the ability of Enthuse to provide the Services is dependent upon the Charity’s full and timely co-operation (which the Charity agrees to provide), as well as the accuracy and completeness of any information and data provided.
-Accordingly, the Charity agrees to provide Enthuse with access to, and use of, all information, data and documentation reasonably required by Enthuse for the performance by Enthuse of its obligations under the Agreement.
+5.1 The Customer acknowledges that the ability of Enthuse to provide the Services is dependent upon the Customer’s full and timely co-operation (which the Customer agrees to provide), as well as the accuracy and completeness of any information and data provided.
+Accordingly, the Customer agrees to provide Enthuse with access to, and use of, all information, data and documentation reasonably required by Enthuse for the performance by Enthuse of its obligations under the Agreement.

 6. Third party products